NotTheTom/dnd-monster-hunter/README.md

 Whilst Amellwind's Guide to Monster Hunting describes Elder Dragonborn as variants of the base Dragonborn race, they have been implemented as a seperate race and split into subraces for convenience.

 ### Equipment
+Because of how Aurora evaluates weapon proficiencies and the hunter weapons having multiple equivalent proficiencies there is a Character Option to automatically add these proficiencies when you have the equivalent weapon proficiences without affected non-Monste Hunter characters.

 It is recommended you have item cards enabled to be able to easily see all the abilities these new items grant.

 The armor changes in Amellwind's Guide to Monster Hunting have been added as seperate items in the Magic Armor category on the Items page.